renanmpimentel/no-jquery/docs/plugins.md

 - [Slide and Push Menus](http://tympanus.net/Blueprints/SlidePushMenus/)

-Projeto experimental, não atualizado há mais de 2 anos no github, excepto pela configuração do bower.
+Projeto experimental, não atualizado há mais de 2 anos no github, exceto pela configuração do bower.
 Não tem testes nem garantia que vai funcionar em todos os browsers modernos.

-Além disso, na parte de licensa do software há uma nota: "*Please note, that most of the tutorials and resources are experimental and not ready for production, but made for inspiration and demonstration purpose only.*"
+Além disso, na parte de licença do software há uma nota: "*Please note, that most of the tutorials and resources are experimental and not ready for production, but made for inspiration and demonstration purpose only.*"